afetit/fetal-mri-segmentation/README.md

 Currently, the system takes volumetric T2-weighted MRI (NIfTI files) as input, and returns back tissue segmentation maps for cortical grey matter.
-There are two core components to our system:

-A **brain detection network (BDN)** that segments regions of the scan that do not correspond to zero-pixel background or outlier tissues.
-Output of the BDN can then be used as a region-of-interest (ROI) mask for the subsequent segmentation network.

-A **tissue segmentation network (TSN)** that carries out automated image segmentation of cortical grey matter.
-The TSN was developed via a human-in-the-loop approach, where an expert fetal neuroimage annotator at St Thomas' Hospital helped refine the performance of a network originally trained on automatically generated labels.
+The core of our system is a convolutional neural network that was developed via a human-in-the-loop approach, where an expert fetal neuroimage annotator at St Thomas' Hospital helped refine the performance of a model originally trained on automatically generated labels.
 This allowed us to accelerate the deep learning process for the complex task of fetal neuroimage segmentation with minimal manual labels (fewer than 300 MRI slices).

 Example segmentation of unseen scans: